I walked into McQueen’s Custom Tailor Shoes and Accessories and the owner, Lawrence McQueen stopped what he was doing to stare at me.

 Making men look better is what McQueen does, a talent he developed a Jarvis College in Hawkins, TX.

 “I was the best-dressed guy on campus,” he said.
 “I wore vintage suits from the 60s and classic ties.
 Dressing well has always been inherent in me.
-I guess I get it from my grandfathers.
+I guess I get it from both of my grandfathers.
 They were always clean.”

 While in college, McQueen honed his knack for mixing patterns and colors in interesting ways.
 It didn’t take long for other people to start noticing his gift.

 “I sold vintage ties out of my car,” McQueen said.
-“They called me the Tie Guy because I had best ties.
+“They called me the Tie Guy because I had the best ties.
 No one had anything like these.
 Goodwill was my best friend.”

 Soon, the Tie Guy had to add shirts to his inventory.
 Eventually, McQueen’s enterprise outgrew his car and he set up shop in his home studio.

 In 2000, McQueen opened his storefront, McQueen’s Custom Tailor Shoes & Accessories, in Third Ward, a historic African-American neighborhood in Houston, TX.
-The shop is frequented by politicians, businessmen, pastors, entertainers, and guys who just want to upgrade their wardrobe.
+The shop is frequented by politicians, businessmen, pastors, entertainers, and guys who just want to upgrade their wardrobes.